Code-Institute-Submissions/richard-geddis-ms2-/readme.md

 ### Features

-• Header - Go again button, Game title, The driver count, Position.
+• Header -  Game title,

-• Body - The top part will hold the images of the f1 drivers and below will be were the 4 clickable answers are held.
+• Body - The top part will hold the questions around and there will be were the 4 clickable answers below

-• Lets start Button- When the player first starts the game he or she will have to click lets start.
-This is also where he or she is given the instructions on how to play the game.
+• Begin Button- When the player first starts the game he or she will have to click begin.

-• Finish Message -  When the player finishes the game he or she will see a message saying either.
-Well done you know your F1 Drivers or if you got some wrong it will state you lost.
-The Go again button will be below for the player to have another go.

 ### Technologies